BruceLeeAnuragK/attendance_management_system/README.md

  5.Reporting and Analytics :- Enable users to generate attendance reports for a specified period.
 Display visual statistics such as attendance percentages and trends.

  6.Notifications and Reminder :- Notify users if they are absent or if there is an abnormal attendance patter.
-Remind users of upcoming important dates and deadlines related to attendance.(not done)
+Remind users of upcoming important dates and deadlines related to attendance.(upcoming)

 Images: